-Budgeted cost: £48,100
+Budgeted cost: £48,770

 Activity Evidence that supports this approach Challenge number(s) addressed Develop and embed a knowledge-rich curriculum which builds cultural capital and knowledge coherently throughout learning journey.
+Focus on using the curriculum as a development model which provides high challenge for all regardless of background or starting point.
 'Whole-school ethos of High expectations for all learners -our motto 'High aspirations and Wide horizons" is for everyone.
 No one gets left behind' as No.1 aspiration to support disadvantaged students' achievement.
-1 Focus on using the curriculum as a development model.
-Means by which we achieve this - A relentless focus on closing gaps model.
-NFER Research lists high quality teaching for all as 1 of the 7 key strategies to support disadvantaged pupils' achievement EEF Toolkit shows Mastery Learning as having positive impact for very low cost (+5 months) In 2022/2023 year, 11 progress data Attainment 8, 41.78 disadvantaged students compared to 45.45 whole school.
-Progress 8, -0.37 disadvantaged students compared to -0.13 whole school.
-Utilise the CPD program to deliver teaching strategies EEF Toolkit shows Collaborative Learning having positive impact (+5 months) 1 across the school - focus- ing on overall quality of teaching and learning, as- sessment and metacogni- tion strategies EEF Toolkit lists Feedback as most impactful strategy (+8 months) and Metacognition as high-impact strategy Ensure teachers focus relentlessly on closing the language gap through proactive use of reading ages, consistently delivering the reading strategy through tutor time, pre-teaching tier 2 and 3 vocabulary in lessons, and Oral language interventions emphasise the importance of spoken language and verbal interaction in the classroom.
+Means by which we achieve this - A relentless focus on closing gaps NFER Research lists high quality teaching for all as 1 of the 7 key strategies to support disadvantaged pupils' achievement EEF Toolkit shows Mastery Learning as having positive impact for very low cost (+5 months) In 2023/2024 year 11 progress data Attainment 8, 29.27 disadvantaged students compared to 44.08 whole school.
+Progress 8, -0.97 disadvantaged students compared to -0.19 whole school.
+1 Support the CPD program to deliver teaching strategies across the school - focusing on overall quality of teaching and learning, assessment, adaptive teaching and metacognition strategies EEF Toolkit shows Collaborative Learning having positive impact (+5 months) EEF Toolkit lists Feedback as most impactful strategy (+8 months) and Metacognition as high-impact strategy 1 Drive teachers focus relentlessly on closing the Oracy and literacy gap through proactive use of reading ages, implementation of SHAPE, consistently delivering the reading strategy through tutor time, pre-teaching tier Oral language interventions emphasise the importance of spoken language and verbal interaction in the classroom.
 They are based on the idea that comprehension and reading skills benefit from explicit discussion of either the content or processes of learning, or both.
 Oral language approaches include: • explicitly extending pupils' spoken vocabulary.
 2